MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 1. Change `http://localhost:8080` in the above code and make sure the variable `{workspaceFolder}` resolves.

 1. Select the **Inspect** icon.
-If you haven't installed the Microsoft Edge DevTools extension for Visual Studio Code, the **Extensions** tab opens and automatically displays the extension to install. <!-- todo: this step was stray; move? -->
+If you haven't installed the Microsoft Edge DevTools extension for Visual Studio Code, the **Extensions** tab opens and automatically displays the extension to install.

 #### See also